-There are two other reasons to suspect that average sexual offense reporting probabilities are systematically lower than the reporting probabilities for offenses committed by individuals with sexual offense convictions.
-First, when it comes to publicly registered individuals, we might understandably anticipate some number of reports occurring even when the potential recidivist commits no crime-either because of mistaken identity (with victims identifying "usual suspects") or because of hostility toward individuals previously convicted of sexual offenses.
+There are two other reasons to worry that average sex offense reporting probabilities are likely to be systematically lower than the reporting probabilities for offenses committed by individuals with sex offense convictions.
+First, when it comes to publicly registered individuals, we might understandably worry about reports occurring even when the potential recidivist commits no crime-either because of mistaken identity (with victim's identifying "usual suspects") or because of hostility toward individuals previously convicted of sex offenses.
 This bias cuts in the opposite direction, nudging reporting rates closer to actual offense rates.
-Second, further undermining Scurich and John's assumption is the possibility that victims who know the offender-that is, most victims-may be relatively less likely to report a crime if that person is not an already-convicted and labelled "sex offender."
-In particular, victims may hesitate to report a crime for fear of "ruining someone's life" due to the stigma and burdens associated with a sexual offense conviction.
+Second, further undermining Scurich and John's assumption is the possibility that victims who know the offender-i.e., most victims-may be relatively less likely to report a crime if that person is not an already-convicted offender.
+In particular, they may be hesitant to report a crime for fear of "ruining someone's life" due to the stigma and burdens associated with a sex offense conviction.

-Finally, a large majority of sexual crimes (perhaps > 90%) are committed by individuals who have not been previously convicted of a sexual crime (Sandler et al., 2008).
-Consequently, the average reporting probabilities in the studies cited by Scurich and John are made up primarily of the reporting probabilities for crimes committed by individuals without a criminal history of sexual crime convictions.
-This fact-combined with the special considerations surrounding reporting a crime against an individual with an extant sexual offense record-suggests that "average" reporting rates are a poor proxy for the reporting rates for crimes committed by sexual recidivists.
+Finally, a large majority of sex crime (perhaps over 90%) is committed by individuals who have not been previously convicted of a sex crime (Sandler, Freeman, and Socia 2008).

+Consequently, the average reporting probabilities in the studies Scurich and John cite are made up primarily of the reporting probabilities for crimes committed by individuals without sex crime convictions.
+This fact-combined with the special considerations surrounding reporting a crime against an individual with a sex offense record-suggests that "average" reporting rates are a poor proxy for the reporting rates for crimes committed by sexual recidivists.